rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-26533df0b4ecb029-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
+- bank-guarantees
+- collateral
+- derivatives
-- approved-banks
+- empanelment
 - fdrs
-- bank-guarantees
-- commodity-derivatives
+- margin-deposit
 - security-deposit
-- margin-deposit
-- collateral
 - south-indian-bank
 title: Revision in List of Approved Banks for the issuance of FDRs and BGs
 ---